 Once you have filled out this form and clicked on Submit Request an email will be sent to your system’s Application Administrator who will either approve or deny your request for access.
 Your Application Administrator will typically be the Business Owner or Data Manager.
 (This will probably not be your System Administrator, who would typically be a technical IT person.)
 If your request is approved, you will receive an email informing you that you can now login using the password you entered in the original sign up form.

 Standard Login

 To see the login form, make sure you have the Log in tab selected on the top right.
-Enter your Email address and password, and click on Log in .
+Enter your Email address and password, and click on Log in . *** UPDATE ***